LiZhang2021/Blockchain/DAG-Based Blockchain in Wireless Network/Papers/DAG-Based Blockchain in Wireless Network V1.md

 ## Security Analysis

 In this section, we introduce the most typical double-spending attack model in DAG-based blockchain.
-Then, we analyze the successful attack probability for double-spending considering CSMA/CA protocols in qireless blockchain network.
+Then, we analyze the successful attack probability for double-spending considering CSMA/CA protocols in wireless blockchain network.

 ### Attack Process and Model